-The rules for arrays attempt to treat each element of the array as an individual scalar variable.
-They allow the maximum freedom possible without introducing run time checking code except at points of abbreviation.
-In the following text the word constant means any expression that can be evaluated at compile time.
-If an array is referenced in the expression of a VAL abbreviation, for example:
+The aliasing rules for arrays attempt to treat each element of the array as an individual scalar variable.
+They allow the maximum freedom possible without introducing run-time checking code except at points of abbreviation.
+In the following text the word 'constant' means any expression that can be evaluated at compile-time.

-x in VAL a IS x[i] :
+If an array is referenced in the expression of a VAL abbreviation, for example x in:

-then the following rules apply to the use of the array within the scope of the abbreviation:
+VAL a IS x[i] :

-(Rule 3) If the subscript is constant then elements of the array may be assigned to as long as they are only subscripted by constant values different from the abbreviated subscript.
-Any element of the array may also appear anywhere in the expression of a VAL abbreviation.
-Any other elements of the array may be non-VAL abbreviated, and run time checking code is generated if subscripts used in the abbreviation are not constant.
+then rules 3 to 5 apply to the use of the array within the scope of the abbreviation:

-(Rule 4) If the subscript is not constant then no element of the array may be assigned to unless it is first non-VAL abbreviated.
-The non-VAL abbreviation will have to generate run time code to check that it does not overlap the VAL abbreviation.
-The array may be used in the expression of a VAL abbreviation.
+- Rule 3 If the subscript is constant then elements of the array may be assigned to as long as they are only subscripted by constant values different from the abbreviated subscript.
+Any element of the array may also appear anywhere in the expression of a subsequent VAL abbreviation.
+Any other elements of the array may be non-VAL abbreviated, and run-time checking code is generated if subscripts used in the abbreviation are not constant. - Rule 4 If the subscript is not constant then no element of the array may be assigned to unless it is first non-VAL abbreviated.
+The non-VAL abbreviation may generate run-time code to check that it does not overlap the VAL abbreviation.
+The array may be used in the expression of a subsequent VAL abbreviation. - Rule 5 Elements of the array may be read anywhere within the scope of the abbreviation except where restricted by further abbreviations.

-Elements of the array may be accessed anywhere within the scope of the abbreviation except where restricted by further abbreviations.
-If an array is abbreviated in a non-VAL abbreviation, for example:
+If an array is abbreviated in a non-VAL abbreviation, for example x in:

-x ina IS x[i] :
+a IS x[i] :

-then the following rules apply to the use of the array within the scope of the abbreviation:
+then rules 6 to 8 apply to the use of the array within the scope of the abbreviation:

-(Rule 5) If the subscript is constant then elements of the array may be read and assigned to as long as they are accessed by constant subscripts different from the abbreviated subscript.
-Other elements of the array may be abbreviated in further VAL and non-VAL abbreviations, and run time checking code is generated if subscripts used in the abbreviation are not constants.
-(Rule 6) If the subscript is not constant then the array may not be referenced at all except in abbreviations where run time checking code is needed to check that the abbreviations do not overlap.
+- Rule 6 If the subscript is constant then elements of the array may be read and assigned to as long as they are accessed by constant subscripts different from the abbreviated subscript.
+Other elements of the array may be abbreviated in further VAL and non-VAL abbreviations, and run-time checking code is generated if subscripts used in the abbreviation are not constants. - Rule 7 If the subscript is not constant then the array may not be referenced at all except in abbreviations, in which case run-time code may be generated to check that the abbreviations do not overlap.

-(Rule 7) Variables used in subscripts of the array being abbreviated act as if they have been VAL abbreviated.
-In the above example 'i' acts as if it has been VAL abbreviated and cannot be altered in the scope of the abbreviation.
+Rule 8 Variables used in subscripts of the array being abbreviated act as if they have been VAL abbreviated.
+In the above example i acts as if it has been VAL abbreviated and cannot be altered in the scope of the abbreviation.
 Where elements of the array being abbreviated are used in the subscript of the array then the abbreviation is checked as if the subscript expression was VAL abbreviated just before the non-VAL abbreviation.
 For example: